siteorigin/docs/widgets-bundle/getting-started/extending-existing-widgets.md

 }
 add_filter( 'siteorigin_widgets_template_file_sow-button', 'mytheme_button_template_file', 10, 3 );
 ```
+The above code checks if the user has selected our button theme (that's what the if clause checks), and if it does, it loads the specified template.
+You'll want to change the `test` to the theme name you decided on and `button.php` to your template file.

 To get an idea of what's available to a button widget, you can take a look at the one that comes with the which is `widgets/so-button-widget/tpl/base.php`.
 Modify this to your liking and put it in your theme or plugin.
 Read over the [HTML Templates](../templating/html-templates.md) section to find out more about creating templates.